Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > The split function breaks the string into shorter strings using the defined separator.
 It returns the list of all the words present in the string.

 ---

+## 34. Explain the Dogpile effect.

+> The event when the cache expires and websites are hit by multiple requests made by the client at the same time.
+Using a semaphore lock prevents the Dogpile effect.
+In this system when value expires, the first process acquires the lock and starts generating new value.

+---